 Let's go over the basic components of a braking system.
 There's a ton of information online for all of this, so I'm just going to cover a few main topics that are relevant to our cars and the options we have for our brakes.

-The rotors (or discs) are mounted in the same place as your wheels and tires, and they spin at the same rate.
-When you press the brake pedal, the brake pads clamp down on the rotors, which slows the rotation speed of the wheels and tires, thus slowing down the car.
+The rotors (or discs) are mounted inside your wheels, and they spin at the same rate.
+When you press the brake pedal, the brake pads clamp down on the spinning rotors, which slows their rotation speed and therefore that of the wheels and tires, thus slowing down the car.

 Brake rotors are mounted on the lugs and held in place by the wheels and lug nuts.

 Brake systems use fluid to transmit the braking pressure you apply to the brakes.
 This isn't a direct thing, though.
 Rather, the master cylinder amplifies the input you give the brake pedal and pressurizes the brake lines.
 Fluid doesn't compress, so the pressure is transmitted into pistons inside the brake caliper, and those pistons press the pads against the rotors.